His name is Bob Vogelbaugh, but most people in the Quad Cities know how by another name – Mr. Thanksgiving.

 “I just thought who better than Bob to nominate for an award that involves community service and giving of himself,” says Terry.

-WQAD will be introduced you to a new nominee every month.
+WQAD will be introducing you to a new nominee every month.
 Then, next Spring, we’ll choose just one to represent our area at the National Jefferson Awards Ceremony in Washington, D.C.

 The Jefferson Awards are the country’s longest standing and most prestigious celebration of public service.
-Pas winners include Pregracke, Walter Cronkite, Steve Jobs, Paul Newman, and Michael Bloomberg.
+Past winners include Chad Pregracke, Walter Cronkite, Steve Jobs, Paul Newman, and Michael Bloomberg.